Samsung/spark-cep/README.md

 # Spark CEP
-Spark CEP is a stream processing engine for Apache Spark with built-in continuous query language.
+Spark CEP is a stream processing engine on top of Apache Spark supporting continuous query language.

-In the absence of SQL-like query engine for streams and the lack of fundamental functionality in alternatives which is based on the conjunction of Spark Streaming and Spark SQL, needs for stream processing engine along proper supports to the stream come to the fore.
+It has following improvements comparing to the existing Spark Streaming query engines.
+* Support more efficient windowed aggregation.
+* Support "Insert Into" query.

 ##Quick Start

 ###Creating StreamSQLContext